eudoxia0/eudoxia0.github.io/article/_posts/2026-08-31-on-inevitability.md

 laptop.
 There are _de facto_ two frontier AI companies, both in the same city, and they have to spend astronomical quantities of money, hundreds of billions of dollars, to push the frontier of AI slightly forward.
-And the set of people who can push the frontier is so small that they constanty jump ship from one company to the other: from DeepMind to OpenAI to Anthropic, and back again.
-The timeline of methods is the same: in 2020-2023, everyone was scaling pretraining; in 2022-2023, everyone was doing instruction finetuning and RLHF; then in 2023-2024, synthetic data started working and later reasoning models; since then the focus has been on RL.
+And the set of people who can push the frontier is so small that they constantly jump ship from one company to the other: from DeepMind to OpenAI to Anthropic, and back again.
+The timeline of methods is the same: in 2020-2023, everyone was scaling pretraining;
+in 2022-2023, everyone was doing instruction finetuning and RLHF; then in 2023-2024, synthetic data started working and later reasoning models; since then the focus has been on RL.
 The same companies, people, ideas, methods, and paradigm.
 And these companies have [little political power][power] with which to